Ivan-Fan/FiFA-World-Cup-Challenge/README.md

 This is the course project of 18797 CMU, named FIFA World Cup Challenge

-Team Members: Fan Yang, Fuyu Tang, Changsheng Su, Chongyi Zheng
+Team Members: Fan Yang, Fuyu Tang, Changsheng Su, Chongyi Zheng.
+Thank you for your time and effort!

 ## Abstract